ronna-s/go-ood/README.md

 ### Do you need OOP?

 Just like in the real world, wherever there are things, there can be a mess. *__That's why Marie Kondo.__*
 Just as you can write sane procedural code, you can write sane OO code.
 You and your team should define design best practices that match your needs.

-The following exercise demonestrates the benefits of OOP.
+The following exercise demonstrates the benefits of OOP.

 ### Exercise 1 - Understanding the benefits:
 Where we will understand some OO basics using an example of a gopher and a maze.